microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/accesspackageassignment-filterbycurrentuser.md

 ## Response

-If successful, this method returns a `200 OK` response code and a [accessPackageAssignment](../resources/accesspackageassignment.md) collection in the response body.
+If successful, this method returns a `200 OK` response code and an [accessPackageAssignment](../resources/accesspackageassignment.md) collection in the response body.

 When a result set spans multiple pages, Microsoft Graph returns that page with an `@odata.nextLink` property in the response that contains a URL to the next page of results.
 If that property is present, continue making additional requests with the `@odata.nextLink` URL in each response, until all the results are returned.
 Refer to [paging Microsoft Graph data in your app](/graph/paging.md) for more details.

 ## Examples

-### Example: Get the status of access package assignments targeted for the signed-in user
+The following example gets the status of access package assignments targeted for the signed-in user.

-#### Request
+### Request
 <!-- {
   "blockType": "request",
   "name": "accesspackageassignment_filterbycurrentuser"